-The gold spot price plays a role in bullion sales and pricing, as well as in other investment areas.
-You will also notice that the spot price is not constant – it changes slightly over the course of a trading day.
-These fluctuations are usually minor, and should only play a decisive role in ultra-short term investments, not in long-term gold bullion buying.
+The gold spot price plays a critical role in gold sales and live gold price dynamics, as well as in other investment arenas.
+You will also notice that during market trading hours, beginning in Asia late Sunday nights and throughout the workweek, the gold spot price is not constant – it often fluctuates and changes over the course of trading days.
+These price fluctuations are usually minor, and should only play a decisive role in ultra-short-term investments, not in long-term gold bullion buying.

 How to Invest in Gold

 Physical gold is the preferred option for those who are going to buy and hold gold as a hedge against economic uncertainty, while certificates can be a better choice for those looking for a shorter-term investment option (think day trading).
 In addition, certificate holders will never take physical possession of the gold they own, which can be a drawback for some.
-In terms of bullion, you can invest in gold by the ounce in the form of bullion coins like the Canadian Gold Maple Leaf coin or the American Gold Eagle coin, or in gold bars usually measured in grams, ounces and kilograms.
+In terms of gold bullion, you can invest in gold in the form of gold bullion coins like the Canadian Gold Maple Leaf coins or the American Gold Eagle coin, or in gold bars usually measured in grams, ounces, and kilograms.

 What is the spot price of gold?

 The gold spot price is basically the cost of a single troy ounce of gold at any given moment in time.
 The spot price of gold is set by different authorities in different areas.
 For instance, in the UK, the LBMA sets the spot price of gold.
-In the US, it’s done through New York and Chicago (COMEX).
+In the US, it’s done mostly through New York (COMEX).
 There are many other gold markets around the world, and all of them set the same price.
 The gold price in different worldwide markets is set based on a single value and then translated into a different currency.

 Is the gold rate in the US different from the gold rate in other countries?